 The consolidation will see Fave serve over 3,000 businesses and over 3 million subscribers in three markets including Indonesia, Singapore and Malaysia.

-e27 first broke the news of this consolidation when KFit Group (now known as Fave Group) announced it acquired Groupon Malaysia back in November last year.
+e27 first broke the news of this consolidation when KFit Group (now known as Fave Group) acquired Groupon Malaysia back in November last year.

 In a Facebook note, Joel Neoh, founder of Fave Group briefly shared about the journey of Groupon Malaysia.